biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 }
 ```

-As you can see, a Nextflow script involves two main types of core components: process/es and the workflow.
-Each process describes what operation(s) should be performed (print 'Hello World!'), while the workflow describes the dataflow logic that connects the various steps.
+Now let's have a look to the code.
+A Nextflow script involves two main types of core components: process/es and the workflow.
+Each process describes what operation(s) should be performed (in our case printing 'Hello World!'), while the workflow describes the dataflow logic that connects the various steps.
+For now we only have `output` and `code block` in the process and only one process is called in the workflow block (`sayHello()`).

-Let's try to run this code in your codespace:
+Let's try to run your first Nextflow script in your codespace:

 ```{code-block} groovy
 :caption: Running hello.nf
 nextflow run hello.nf
 ```

+How do you feel?
+Success? :)

 ## Find the output and logs in the work directory

-The first time you run a pipeline it will create a new directory called 'work'.
+The first time you run a pipeline it will create a new directory called `work`.
 In this directory all the logs and results of each process will be stored in a folder named with a random hexadecimal code.

+To find which is the folder that you have to loof for look at the run summary of your pipeline, then do an `ls work/<hexadecimal code here>`.

-To see the work folder structure
+To see the entire work folder structure use `tree`:
 ```bash
 tree -a work
 ```

-If we look inside the subdirectory, we find the following log files:
+If we look inside each subdirectory, we find the following log files:

 > - .command.begin: Metadata related to the beginning of the execution of the process task
 > - .command.err: Error messages (stderr) emitted by the process task